ssime-git/Masterclass_Tooling/README.md

+# Github an dGithub Desktop demo

 This repo is only here to make a small demonstration of how to use VsCode in parallel with Github.
-You shouldn't try to copy it or try to understand it's purpose.